Spanish yields rise as Madrid tests demand for inflation-tied debt

 NEW YORK, March 17 Health Savings Accounts feature prominently in the new healthcare bill being considered by the U.S. House of Representatives, with a variety of changes in store.

-LONDON, Oct 7 (Reuters/IFR) - Spanish bond yields nudged up on Tuesday as Madrid launched an inflation-linked bond whose appeal to investors lay more in the potentially higher return than in the inflation-proofing.
+LONDON Oct 7 Spanish bond yields nudged up on Tuesday as Madrid tested investor demand for inflation-protected debt against an outlook of ultra-low price pressures in the euro zone.

-Spain is selling the five-year bond via syndication, the second time this year it has issued debt linked to euro zone inflation.
+Spain is selling an inaugural five-year inflation-linked bond via syndication, the second time this year the country is issuing debt linked to euro zone inflation.
+It successfully sold five billion euros of a 10-year linker in May that drew more than 20 billion euros in demand. {ID:nL6N0S13HG]

-Orders were nearly 9 billion euros, a lead manager on the sale told IFR, a Thomson Reuters service.

-Some in the market said total demand was likely to fall short of the 20 billion euros shown at the country's 10-year linker sale in May as dwindling price pressures in the euro zone have eroded investors' need for inflation protection.
-The 10-year linker was also issued at a relatively cheap price, they said.

-The five-year forward rate, the ECB's preferred measure of the market's long-term inflation expectations, fell to a record low of 1.88 percent this week after ECB President Mario Draghi gave no hint last Thursday the bank was in any hurry to deliver further monetary easing.
+The five-year, five-year forward rate, the ECB's preferred measure of the market's long-term inflation expectations, fell to a record low around 1.84 percent this week after ECB President Mario Draghi gave no hint last Thursday the bank was in any hurry to deliver further monetary easing.

-Against that backdrop of subdued demand for inflation protection, analysts said the Spanish bond was likely to be snapped up primarily by investors seeking the higher returns that peripheral euro zone debt still offers compared to top-rated paper, where real short-dated yields are below zero.

-"It (the Spanish linker) offers a positive real yield at shorter maturities and it offers a discount of 35 basis points to the nominal five-year Spanish bond," said Shahid Ladha, head of European inflation and UK strategy at BNP Paribas.

-"There's clearly appetite for periphery and for yield and this is a way to get more exposure to credit and more carry, both tactically and long term.
-That's why people are buying it," he said.
-Carry refers to the difference between the yield on an asset and the interest investors pay for the loan to buy the security.

-Yields on conventional 5-year bonds were 3 basis points up at 0.94 percent while those on 10-year paper were 2 bps higher at 2.16 percent, broadly in line with Italian equivalents.

-Others in the market said the new inflation-linked bond could attract interest from investors betting that a deteriorating economic outlook in the euro zone could prompt the ECB to buy government debt, a tool known as quantitative easing, to revive inflation.
+Analysts said the Spanish bond could nevertheless still attract interest from investors betting that a deteriorating economic outlook in the euro zone could prompt the ECB to buy government bonds, a tool known as quantitative easing, to revive inflation.

 Data on Tuesday showing the biggest drop in German factory output in 5-1/2 years, the second consecutive day of grim industrial figures from the euro zone's biggest economy, renewed expectations the ECB could deliver QE in coming quarters.